A Guide for Community Events

 We are thrilled that you have decided to host a fundraising event and have named the STEGH Foundation as the recipient of the funds raised!
 Special people like you help the STEGH Foundation provide much needed equipment, education, and support for patient care needs at OUR Hospital.

 To help you move through the planning process, we have prepared this guide as a reference tool.
 You may not need to refer to the entire package.
 Pick and choose the sections that pertain to your event.
-We’ve got your back and are here to help!
+We are here to help!

-Supporting STEGH through a gift to the Foundation has the potential to transform patient care by ensuring they get the best possible care during each visit, at every stage of life, using the most current technology and procedures as close to home as possible.
+Supporting STEGH through a gift to the Foundation has the potential to transform patient care by ensuring they get the best possible care during each visit, using the most current technology as close to home as possible.

 We are so grateful for your commitment to the St. Thomas Elgin General Hospital Foundation and we wish you great success with your fundraising event.